You are here

 Editors Nova Scotia

 I began my freelance editing career in 2000 and joined Editors Canada shortly after.
 My focus is on copyediting and proofreading sports books and memoirs, guides for athletes and coaches, and textbooks for physical education and kinesiology students.
-A member of the Nova Scotia twig, I served on the organizing committee and was volunteer coordinator for the 2013 annual conference in Halifax, duties I resumed for the 2015 Editing Goes Global (Toronto 2015); I’m excited to be involved with planning the second international conference in Montreal (2020).
+A member of the Nova Scotia twig, I served on the organizing committee for two national conferences (Halifax 2013 and 2019) as well as for Editing Goes Global (Toronto 2015); I’m excited to be involved with planning the second international conference in Montreal (2020).
 I chaired the volunteer management committee from September 2013 to September 2015.